JEFworks-Lab/jefworks-lab.github.io/_posts/2024-08-29-the-many-ways-to-detect-svgs-using-moransI.md

 	## Moran I statistic       Expectation          Variance
 	##       0.040913838      -0.003861004       0.001349578

-Lastly, it may also be that the preprint used a different spatial encoding for `w` that impacted the performance (without the original code and data, it is hard to say for certain...)
+Lastly, it may also be that the preprint used a different spatial encoding for `w` that impacted the performance (without the original code, it is hard to say for certain...)

-Based on this exploration, it's clear that just because a paper says they're using Moran's I to detect SVGs, they can actually mean many different things!
+Based on this exploration, I hope it's clear that just because a paper says they're using Moran's I to detect SVGs, they can actually mean many different things!
 A well described methods section (or ideally code) should help clarify the exact `w` and sided-test they used.

 ---